Applying for Financial Assistance

 No.

-If I have a degree and want to return to school to pursue a teacher’s certification, am I eligible for financial assistance?
+If I have a degree and want to return to school to pursue a teacher’s certification or another undergraduate degree, am I eligible for financial assistance?

-A student who already has an undergraduate degree may only be eligible for the Stafford Loan program.
-He or she would only be eligible if they have not already exhausted their maximum eligibility as indicated below:
+A student who already has an undergraduate degree may only be eligible for the Federal Direct Loan program if they have not already exhausted their maximum eligibility as an undergraduate student.
+The limits are listed below:

 $31,000 as a dependent undergraduate student (only $23,000 of this amount may be in subsidized loans).